raystack/depot/docs/reference/configuration/generic.md

 # Generic

-All sinks in requires the following variables to be set
+All sinks require the following variables to be set

 ## `SINK_METRICS_APPLICATION_PREFIX`